Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Related Work

-Hate speech detection is well studied~\citep{schmidt2017survey, fortuna2018survey}, but annotation difficulty increases sharply when hostility toward a \emph{group} must be distinguished from criticism of a \emph{policy}~\citep{waseem2016hateful} or when bias is implied rather than explicit~\citep{sap2020social}, the central challenge in our task.
-This difficulty affects LLMs as well as humans: \citet{vallejo2025llms} show that LLMs are sensitive to party cues when annotating political text.
-German-language resources remain limited: \citet{ross2017measuring} demonstrate low inter-annotator agreement even with detailed guidelines, and the most related dataset~\citep{fillies2025german} covers far-right ecosystems rather than mainstream party accounts.
-Annotator disagreement in subjective tasks is increasingly understood as signal rather than noise~\citep{plank2022problem, rottger2022two, davani2022dealing, wright2025aggregating}, raising the question of whether LLMs can capture such human disagreement patterns~\citep{ni2025llm}.
+Hate speech detection has been widely surveyed \citep{schmidt2017survey, fortuna2018survey}; annotation difficulty increases when hostility toward a \emph{group} must be distinguished from criticism of a \emph{policy} \citep{waseem2016hateful} or when bias is implied rather than explicit \citep{sap2020social}, the central challenge in our task.
+Related work creates dehumanization annotation resources \citep{engelmann2024annotating} and treats ambiguity as signal \citep{assenmacher2025bilingual}.
+LLM hate-speech annotation is sensitive to extralinguistic context: party cues for political text \citep{vallejo2025llms} and geographical, persona, and anchoring cues \citep{masud2024hate}.
+The most related German dataset \citep{fillies2025german} covers far-right ecosystems rather than party accounts.
+Hate-speech annotation faces further challenges in distinguishing hate from offensive language \citep{davidson2017automated}, cross-dataset and cross-cultural transfer \citep{antypas2023robust, lee2024exploring}, and dataset construction \citep{piot2024metahate, vidgen2021learning}.
+Annotator disagreement on subjective tasks is increasingly understood as signal rather than noise \citep{plank2022problem, rottger2022two, davani2022dealing}, with low inter-annotator agreement common even under detailed guidelines for German hate speech \citep{ross2017measuring}.
+Recent work proposes aggregating soft labels to capture this signal in both training and evaluation \citep{wright2025aggregating}, raising the question of whether LLMs can capture human disagreement patterns \citep{ni2025llm}.